- Reference Number: HEY-790/2023

 - We will check your details with you and then the physiologist will ask you questions regarding your condition.
 This will determine the most appropriate way of examining you and interpreting the results.

-- We will measure the temperature of your hands and feet and if they are not warm enough we will ask you to sit with your hands and feet in warm water until the correct temperature is achieved.
+- We will measure the temperature of your hands or feet and if they are not warm enough we will ask you to sit with your hands or feet in warm water until the correct temperature is achieved.

 - You will be asked to lie on a bed or sit in a chair.
-The physiologist will place some electrodes (small sticky pads) on your skin on your arms and hands.
-An electrical impulse will be applied to the skin.
-This may be repeated in several different areas.
+The physiologist will place some electrodes (small sticky pads) on your hands or feet.
+An electrical impulse will be applied to the skin and a measurement is taken.
+This may be repeated in several different areas of the arms or legs.

 What happens afterwards?